codedman/100-days-of-code/r1-log.md

 ### R1D10 dec 28,2019

 Still on the Basic CSS section.
 Completed 22/44 of the Basic CSS section of the freecodecamp curriculum.
 We move to the CSS planet!!

+### R1D11 dec 29,2019

+Still on the Basic CSS section.
+Completed 27/44 of the Basic CSS section of the freecodecamp curriculum.
+We move to the CSS planet!!